quantiaconsulting/continuous-analytics-examples/flux_firealarm/readme.md

 Landmark windows in Flux allows to express landmark windows by specifying only the `start` of a `range` function.

+NOTE:

+* best view using: Gauge
+* you may want to save the query as a cell in a dashboard

 ### Q2 - Logical Sliding Window

 The average temperature observed by each sensor in the last 4 seconds